Brittdrog/Drogemoller_lab_website/content/authors/cheemab/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 #- Principal Investigator
-- Lab members
+#- Lab members
 #- Visitors
-#- Alumni
+- Alumni
 ---

-Bilal is an undergraduate student at the University of Manitoba pursuing a Bachelors in Genetics.
-Bilal's project will focus on determining how the landscape of human genomics research is changing and if the global research community adequately represented in this research.
+Bilal completed a Genetics Honours project in the Drögemöller Lab which focused on determining how the landscape of human genomics research is changing and if the global research community adequately represented in this research.